-Recently, a commercial vehicle crash on the Louisiana-Texas border caused the roads to be closed down for a serious amount of time while officials cleaned up the damage.
+Recently, a commercial truck accident on the Louisiana-Texas border caused the roads to be closed down for a serious amount of time while officials cleaned up the damage.
 According to 12newsnow.com, the truck was carrying an oversized load and went off to the right side of the road.
 The cargo and truck together weighed almost 200,000 pounds, and therefore a large crane had to be used for the cleanup process.

 The accident is currently under investigation.
 The driver was injured and taken to the nearby hospital by air.